 Here is a tip: keep trees under twenty-five feet at least eight feet from the house, and plant larger trees at least 15 feet away.

-A sail shade is among the most effortless DIY sun-blockers you can make.
+A shade sails are among the most effortless DIY sun-blockers you can make.
 All that is necessary is:

 - A three-sided cut bit of textile with eyelets punched in the corners